01-edu/public/subjects/social-network/README.md

 When navigating the social network the user should be able to follow and unfollow other users.
 Needless to say that to unfollow a user you have to be following him/her.

-In order to follow someone the user first needs to send a request to the user he/she wants to follow.
-Then the other user should be able to accept the request or decline it.
-If the second user has a public profile (explained in the next topic) this step is skipped and the sending of the request is ignored.
+Regarding following someone, the user must initiate this by sending a follow request to the desired user.
+The recipient user can then choose to "accept" or "decline" the request.
+However, if the recipient user has a public profile (as explained in the next section), this request-and-accept process is bypassed and the user who sent the request automatically starts following the user with the pubic profile.

 ---